paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-205-defense-acquisition-system.md

 <a id="section-3102"></a>
 ## § 3102.
-Customer-oriented acquisition system
+Objectives of the defense acquisition system
-**(a) Objective.—** It shall be the objective of the defense acquisition system to meet the needs of its customers in the most cost-effective manner practicable.
-The acquisition policies, directives, and regulations of the Department of Defense shall be modified as necessary to ensure the development and implementation of a customer-oriented acquisition system.
+**(a) In General.—** The Secretary of Defense shall ensure that the defense acquisition system expeditiously provides the armed forces with the capabilities necessary to operate effectively, to address evolving threats, and to sustain the military advantage of the United States in the most cost-effective manner practicable.

+**(b) Guidance.—** The Secretary of Defense shall issue guidance to carry out subsection (a) and shall ensure that the defense acquisition system prioritizes the needs of end users and is validated by direct engagement, experimentation, and iteration.
+Such guidance shall require the following:

-**(b) Customer.—** The customer of the defense acquisition system is the armed force that will have primary responsibility for fielding the system or systems acquired.
-The customer is represented with regard to a major defense acquisition program by the Secretary of the military department concerned and the Chief of the armed force concerned.
+(1) All activities of the defense acquisition system contribute to the expeditious delivery of capabilities to enhance the operational readiness of the armed forces and enable the missions of the Department of Defense.

-**(c) Role of Customer.—** The customer of a major defense acquisition program shall be responsible for balancing resources against priorities on the acquisition program and ensuring that appropriate trade-offs are made among cost, schedule, technical feasibility, and performance on a continuing basis throughout the life of the acquisition program.
+(2) A leadership culture and organizational structure that empowers individuals in the management of the defense acquisition system and encourages appropriate delegation authority, collaboration, and mission-focused risk-taking.

+(3) Sufficient numbers of members of the acquisition workforce to support the defense acquisition system, and that such members are properly trained and assigned.

+(4) Resource decisions for the defense acquisition system to prioritize best value and seek to balance life-cycle costs, schedule, performance, and quantity through continuous trade-off analysis informed by prototyping and direct feedback from end users.

+(5) Adoption and integration in the defense acquisition system of advanced approaches in digital engineering, model-based engineering, and simulation environments to enable rapid, iterative designs and technology insertion to maximize mission outcomes.

+(6) Active pursuit of innovative solutions to enhance effectiveness of the armed forces and responsiveness to emerging threats, including the acquisition and integration of commercial products and commercial services.

+(7) Approaches to workforce training and development that equally balance emphasis on functional and technical skills with skills in cross-functional integration, critical thinking, and innovative approaches that best deliver solutions to operational problems.

 ### Statutory Notes

 #### Amendments
+2025—Pub.
+L. 119–60 amended section generally.
+Prior to amendment, text related to the objective of the defense acquisition system, the customer of the defense acquisition system, and the role of the customer of a major defense acquisition program.

 2021—Pub.
 L. 116–283 renumbered [section 2546a of this title](./chapter-chapter-149-chapter-chapter-149.md#section-2546a) as this section and transferred it so as to appear after [section 3101 of this title](./chapter-205-defense-acquisition-system.md#section-3101).
 Directory language transferring this section “within such section” was executed as if it had read “within such chapter”, meaning chapter 205 of this title, to reflect the probable intent of Congress.

 #### Effective Date of 2021 Amendment
 Amendment by Pub.
 L. 116–283 effective Jan.
 1, 2022, with additional provisions for delayed implementation and applicability of existing law, see section 1801(d) of Pub.
 L. 116–283, set out as a note preceding [section 3001 of this title](./chapter-201-definitions.md#section-3001).

 #### Consideration of Trade-Offs Among Cost, Schedule, and Performance Objectives in Department of Defense Acquisition Programs
 Pub.
 L. 111–23, title II, § 201(a), May 22, 2009, 123 Stat.
-1719, provided that: “(1) In general.—The Secretary of Defense shall ensure that mechanisms are developed and implemented to require consideration of trade-offs among cost, schedule, and performance objectives as part of the process for developing requirements for Department of Defense acquisition programs. “(2) Elements.—The mechanisms required under this subsection shall ensure, at a minimum, that—“(A) Department of Defense officials responsible for acquisition, budget, and cost estimating functions are provided an appropriate opportunity to develop estimates and raise cost and schedule matters before performance objectives are established for capabilities for which the Chairman of the Joint Requirements Oversight Council is the validation authority; and “(B) the process for developing requirements is structured to enable incremental, evolutionary, or spiral acquisition approaches, including the deferral of technologies that are not yet mature and capabilities that are likely to significantly increase costs or delay production until later increments or spirals.”
+1719, which related to consideration of trade-offs among cost, schedule, and performance objectives in Department of Defense acquisition programs, was repealed by Pub.
+L. 119–60, div.
+A, title XVIII, § 1811(h)(4), Dec.
+18, 2025, 139 Stat.
+1244.

 <a id="section-3103"></a>
 ## § 3103.
 Civilian management of the defense acquisition system
-**(a) Responsibility of the Under Secretary of Defense for Acquisition and Sustainment.—** Subject to the authority, direction and control of the Secretary of Defense, the Under Secretary of Defense for Acquisition and Sustainment shall be responsible for the management of the defense acquisition system and shall exercise such control of the system and perform such duties as are necessary to ensure the successful and efficient operation of the defense acquisition system, including the duties enumerated and assigned to the Under Secretary elsewhere in this title.
+**(a) Responsibility of the Under Secretary of Defense for Acquisition and Sustainment.—** Subject to the authority, direction and control of the Secretary of Defense, the Under Secretary of Defense for Acquisition and Sustainment shall be responsible for the management of the defense acquisition system and shall exercise such control of the system and perform such duties as are necessary in accordance with the objectives of the defense acquisition system established pursuant to [section 3102 of this title](./chapter-205-defense-acquisition-system.md#section-3102), including the duties enumerated and assigned to the Under Secretary elsewhere in this title.

-**(b) Responsibility of the Service Acquisition Executives.—** Subject to the direction of the Under Secretary of Defense for Acquisition and Sustainment on matters pertaining to acquisition, and subject to the authority, direction, and control of the Secretary of the military department concerned, a service acquisition executive of a military department shall be responsible for the management of elements of the defense acquisition system in that military department and shall exercise such control of the system and perform such duties as are necessary to ensure the successful and efficient operation of such elements of the defense acquisition system.
+**(b) Responsibility of the Service Acquisition Executives.—** Subject to the direction of the Under Secretary of Defense for Acquisition and Sustainment on matters pertaining to acquisition, and subject to the authority, direction, and control of the Secretary of the military department concerned, a service acquisition executive of a military department shall be responsible for the management of elements of the defense acquisition system in that military department and shall exercise such control of the system and perform such duties as are necessary in accordance with the objectives of the defense acquisition system established pursuant to [section 3102 of this title](./chapter-205-defense-acquisition-system.md#section-3102).
+In carrying out this subsection, each service acquisition executive shall—

+(1) implement strategies to adapt rapidly to evolving end-user requirements, validated through end user engagement;

+(2) use data analytics to manage trade-offs among life-cycle costs, delivery schedules, performance objectives, technical feasibility, and procurement quantity objectives to maximize best value for the end user;

+(3) conduct iterative cycles to develop, test with end-users, and terminate capabilities that deviate from priorities or significantly exceed cost or schedule thresholds;

+(4) notify the Joint Requirements Oversight Council within 30 days after changes to a defense acquisition program that result in a material difference in capability requirements, procurement quantities, or delivery schedules;

+(5) assign personnel to critical acquisition positions (as defined in [section 1731 of this title](./chapter-087-defense-acquisition-workforce.md#section-1731)) to build expertise and accountability, equipping such personnel with strategies to empower teams, delegate authority, and embrace mission-focused risk-taking; and

+(6) foster mutual transparency and cooperation between the Government and private sector entities and require collaboration with such entities to ensure delivery of safe, suitable, and effective systems on relevant timelines and on established cost baselines.

 ### Statutory Notes

 #### Amendments
+2025—Subsec. (a).
+Pub.
+L. 119–60, § 1801(b)(1), substituted “in accordance with the objectives of the defense acquisition system established pursuant to [section 3102 of this title](./chapter-205-defense-acquisition-system.md#section-3102)” for “to ensure the successful and efficient operation of the defense acquisition system”.

+Subsec. (b).
+Pub.
+L. 119–60, § 1801(b)(2), substituted “in accordance with the objectives of the defense acquisition system established pursuant to [section 3102 of this title](./chapter-205-defense-acquisition-system.md#section-3102).
+In carrying out this subsection, each service acquisition executive shall—” and pars.
+(1) to (6) for “to ensure the successful and efficient operation of such elements of the defense acquisition system.”

 2021—Pub.
 L. 116–283 renumbered [section 2546 of this title](./chapter-chapter-149-chapter-chapter-149.md#section-2546) as this section.

 2019—Subsec. (a).
 Pub.
 L. 116–92, § 902(78)(A), (B), substituted “Under Secretary of Defense for Acquisition and Sustainment” for “Under Secretary of Defense for Acquisition, Technology, and Logistics” in heading and text.